 - Additional technical guidance on regulatory language regarding settings that isolate.

-- Exploratory questions that may assist states in the assessment of residential settings.
+- Exploratory questions that may assist states in the assessment of:

 State Medicaid Director’s Letter- August 2010 – Improving Access to Home and Community-Based Services